vfarcic/cncf-demo/manuscript/app/argo-cd-carvel.md

-# Deploy The App Defined As Helm Chart To Production With Argo CD
+# Deploy The App Defined As CArvel ytt To Production With Argo CD

 TODO: Intro